What Size Furnace Filter Do I Need? How to Find It and Never Forget It

 A clogged filter doesn't just reduce air quality — it makes your system work harder, increases energy costs, and can cause your heat exchanger to overheat and fail.
 A $10 filter protects a $3,000 furnace.

-This is the part that trips everyone up.
-You look up your filter size once, you replace the filter, and three months later you're standing in the store again with no idea what you bought.
+This is the part that tripped me up for years.
+You look up your filter size, replace the filter, and three months later you're standing in the store again with no idea what you bought.
+I know this because I did it at least three times.

 - Taking a photo of the old filter and then losing it in their camera roll